tweedegolf/tweedegolf.github.io/README.md

 To use new assets, copy them manually to the assets folder, e.g.:

     cp -r vendor/fontawesome/fonts/ assets/fonts

+## Portfolio items

+When changing portfolio items `server --watch` might not be enough for changes to come through.
+Instead, build the site from scratch once, then reserve:

+    bundle exec jekyll build
+    bundle exec jekyll serve --watch --incremental --drafts

+A convenient `portfolio-items.sketch` file is available in Drive for portfolio screenshot additions.

 ## Adding/editing a page